 Adding a recently deleted tag recovers it to its previous state.
 This means that the tag will then re-appear in all articles and modules it was previously connected to:

-You can also configure one or more exclude tags.
+You can also add exclude tags.
 Articles with these tags will not be included in the modules mentioned.
-For example, if you add an exclude tag 'example' to the search module, articles with that tag will not be included in the results of the Search Module.
+For example, if you add an exclude tag 'example' to the search module, articles with that tag will not be included in the Headlines module.
 Exclude tags only work if no other tags have been configured.

-Tags added to articles are also not included in the search module.
+Tags added to articles are not included in the queries of the Search module. - Featured Article

 Similarly, you can also tag images and videos which doesn't only help with finding them if you have a lot of multimedia assets, you can also organize your Media Library with it using categories and subcategories.
 See the linked article for an in-depth explanation.